FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/data_archive_tool.md

 ### Archive Data

-`-a 'option indicates that the data archiving operation is performed, the parameter is' [start block] [end block] ', where the end block will not be archived。`-e 'option specifies the IP and port of the node to delete the archive data service, for example' 127.0.0.1:8181`。Suppose the archive block [1,255)To the local '. / archive' rocksdb database, the node archive service address is' 127.0.0.1:8181 ', the corresponding operation is as follows:
+The '-a' option indicates that the data archiving operation is performed.
+The parameter is' [start block] [end block] ', where the end block will not be archived。The '-e' option specifies the IP and port from which the node deletes the archive data service, for example, '127.0.0.1:8181`。Suppose the archive block [1,255)To the local '. / archive' rocksdb database, the node archive service address is' 127.0.0.1:8181 ', the corresponding operation is as follows:

 ```bash
 # Archive [1,255)255 of which will not be archived, data archived to rocksdb, rocksdb path is. / archive